-The Arts Emergency Summer Work Experience Pack
+The Arts Emergency Work Experience Pack

 Congratulations on your work experience placement!
 Work experience is an amazing way of getting valuable insight into a job and making your first contacts in the industry you're interested in.
-You've earned your place so it's time to make the most of your "insight" week where you're here for a good time and to learn about job roles, organisations, and industries that you're curious about!
+You've earned your place so it's time to make the most of it.
 Arts Emergency Young Talent who have been on work experience placements before have ended up being asked back on paid placements.
 We hope that it is a positive experience for you and we will be here to support you along the way.